Spinal cord stimulation

 Stimulation does not work for everyone.
-Some patients may find the sensation unpleasant.
-In other cases it may not cover the entire pain area.
-For these reasons a trial stimulation is performed before the device is permanently implanted.
-If unsuccessful, the trial wires can be removed, leaving no damage to the spinal cord or nerves.
+Some people may find the sensation unpleasant.
+Other people may not get relief over the entire pain area.
+For these reasons a trial stimulation allows you to try it for a week.
+If it doesn't work for you, the trial wires can be removed, leaving no damage to the spinal cord or nerves.

 There are several types of SCS device systems.
 However, all have three main parts: